 Budworms are nasty pests in the rose garden.
 Many rose gardeners who find budworms on their roses wonder about how to get rid of budworms.
 Learn more about the budworm caterpillar in this article.

 Mulch for rose gardens truly is a marvelous thing!
-Mulch helps to hold in the priceless moisture for rose bushes and other plants, saving on the amount of watering needed.
+Mulch helps to hold in the priceless moisture for rose bushes and other plants, saving on the amount of water needed.
 Learn more in this article.

 While most all rose bushes love the sun, the intense afternoon heat can be a major stressor for them.
-Keeping roses healthy during hot weather is important to having beautiful rose.
+Keeping roses healthy during hot weather is important to having beautiful roses.
 Read more here.

 There is nothing more frustrating to the rose loving gardener than the Japanese beetle.
 Read this article to look at some ways in which you can learn how to control Japanese beetles on roses.

 Do you have some fence lines on your property that need some beautification and you are not quite sure what to do with them?
-Well how about using some roses on those fences.
+Well, how about using some roses on those fences.
 Learn more here.